CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 If you choose this option, the three options we just discussed are replaced by a dropdown menu that lists all the datasets you have access you.
 You then choose the dataset which you want to add data to.

 ### Ingester
 [Ingesters](https://help.citrination.com/knowledgebase/articles/1195249-citrination-file-ingesters) are Citrine-proprietary tools that turn materials data, which come in all forms, into PIF records that can be processed by our platform.
 We are continually increasing the number of ingesters we have in order to support more file formats.
-If you want the data that you upload to be processed into PIF records, you have to choose the correct ingester at this step.
+If you want the data that you upload to be processed into PIF records, you have to choose the correct ingester at this step (each ingester only works with one input file type).
 We will walk through two examples below.

 ### Choose files
 The final step is to choose the files containing the data you want to upload.
 As noted above, you have to choose files that contain data in the same format (all PIFs, all CSVs, etc).
 Each file can store multiple PIF records.
 You may upload files of any format to be stored on Citrination, though if they don't match the ingester then they will not get processed.